avalanched-people/leetcode_practice/README.md

 # leetcode_practice
-here is my practice for leetcode in R
+here are my practices for leetcode in R